Profile

 💡 Tips and Variations

-• For a vegetarian option, replace the ham with toasted walnuts or sautéed chestnut mushrooms.
+• For a vegetarian version, replace the ham with sautéed mushrooms, toasted walnuts, marinated chickpeas or diced smoked tofu.

-• A splash of lemon juice in the vinaigrette really lifts the freshness of the artichokes and brightens the overall flavour.
+• A squeeze of lemon juice in the vinaigrette lifts the freshness of the artichokes and makes the salad taste lighter.

 📦 Storage

-Store the salad covered in the fridge for up to 2 days.
-Give it a good stir before serving and adjust the seasoning with a little extra vinegar if needed.
+• Store the artichoke potato salad in an airtight container in the fridge for up to 2 days.
+Before serving, stir gently and refresh with a little vinegar, olive oil or vegetable stock if needed.

 🍷 Pairing